 I’m new to satellite messaging and if you’re reading this you probably are too.
-I bought a DeLorme inReach Satellite Communicator and am trying to use it to help keep friends and family ashore informed about how things are going out at sea.
+I bought a DeLorme inReach Satellite Communicator (affiliate link) and am trying to use it to help keep friends and family ashore informed about how things are going out at sea.
 When I’m sailing offshore with friends I try to have the “unlimited message” plan so everybody can reach out to their people ashore.

 This post is to help our people ashore understand how we use the inReach, how communication from sea generally goes and make you aware of some limitations of the inReach.